rockerBOO/lora-inspector/README.md

 ![lora-inspector](https://user-images.githubusercontent.com/15027/230981999-1af9ec4e-4c05-40bc-a10a-b825c73b1013.png)

-Inspect LoRA files for meta info (and hopefully quantitative analysis of the LoRA weights).
+Inspect LoRA files for meta info and  quantitative analysis of the LoRA weights.

 - view training parameters
 - extract metadata to be stored (we can store it in JSON currently)